kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Digression: More complexity by languages <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

 We have seen more complexity and the samples suggest that there is even more to show.
-The next example shows our script working on different languages: de (German), en (English), fr (French), nl (Dutch), zh (Chinese).
+The next example shows our script working on different languages: in the case of ID `2181` the 5 languages `de` (German), `en` (English), `fr` (French), `nl` (Dutch), `zh` (Chinese).

 In order to get things right, I used this same table to record debug messages from my PHP program as well.
 This proved to be a very clever idea.

-The mechanism starts with just one language and if there are other languages to process, trigger commands are written to a file.
+The mechanism starts with just one language and if there are other languages to process, trigger commands are written to a file(first 5 lines).

-Crontab runs a shell script every minute looking for the existence of this file, and if so, executes the commands in this file and moves it to a backup file for debug purposes.
+Crontab runs a shell script every minute looking for the existence of this file, and if so, executes the commands in this file (next 5 lines) and moves that trigger file to a backup file for debug purposes.

+If a language is processed, the data is transferred from the tmp database to the main database dj5, the backup table in database bak is dropped, the tmp result table is copied to the database bak in case the data should be of use for inspection.

 If all languages are processed, another mechanism is invoked which will produce results files for each language.
 The whole protocol looks really nice.